 The state and the operands are initialized by the constructor and then never changed anymore.
 For each interval comparison and lattice operation there is a method without parameters, the operands are taken from the calling object.
-Two utility functions for frequently occuring tests are supplied.
+The most frequently occuring test for disjoint intervals is supplied as a utility function.
 The operands and the current state can be accessed.

 In such a setting the predefined comparisons can be evaluated, nothing more.
 When we, however, open the access to the overlapping states, we can compose new efficient comparisons.
 Hence, additionally to the abstract data type IOV the atomic operations shall be available as comparisons, see Table 9.
 For convenience all 13 states should be provided.
+According to Remark 4 we provide